-In case C++11 is not available, these can be installed using,
+In case Cmake and C++11 are not available, these can be installed using,

 '''

 (myenv) conda install -c anaconda gcc

+(myenv) conda install -c anaconda cmake

 '''

 Now the pyscal repository can be cloned and the module can be installed.
 Python dependencies are installed automatically.